Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Equivariant wrapped Floer homology

-where as before $w$ denotes a formal variable of degree $1$.
-Indeed, every generator in $CM_*^{\Z_2,N}(h_N,g_N)$ is of the form $Z_p$ for some $p=(x,z^{(j)})$ with $x\in \crit(h_0)$ and $j\ge 0$.
+Indeed, every generator in $CM_*^{\Z_2,N}(h_N,g_N)$ is of the form $Z_p$ for some $p=(w^jx,z^{(j)})$ with $x\in \crit(h_0)$ and $j\ge 0$.
 Then the generator $Z_p$ corresponds uniquely to $w^j \otimes x$ in the identification \eqref{eq: simplymorsecomplex}.
 We also simplify the moduli spaces which we count for $\p^{\Z_2}$ in the following way.
 Since our Morse data are periodic, there is a one-to-one correspondence

 where $p_- = (w^jx_-, z^{(j)})$, $p_+ = (w^kx_+, z^{(k)})$, $q_- = (w^{j-k}x_-, z^{(j-k)})$, and $q_+ = (x_+, z^{(0)})$ for some $j > k$.
-Since the periodicity condition still leaves enough freedom to achieve all necessary transversality of moduli spaces, we can define a family of maps $\phi_{\ell}: CM_*(h_0,g_0) \rightarrow CM_{* + ({\ell}-1)}(h_0,g_0)$ by
+Since the periodicity condition still leaves enough freedom to achieve all necessary transversality of moduli spaces, we can define a family of maps $\phi_{\ell}: CM_*(h_0,g_0) \rightarrow CM_{* + ({\ell}-1)}(h_0,g_0)$~by

 By analyzing the boundary of the 1-dimensional moduli spaces, we get the relations \eqref{eq: phi_rel} for $0\le k\le N$. \begin{corollary} Under the identification \eqref{eq: simplymorsecomplex} the equivariant Morse differential $\p^{\Z_2}$ is given by \eqref{eq: ez2differentialalg}. \end{corollary}